 Just keep in mind, in some circumstances, a high level of durability could be the difference between life and death.
 If your backpack fails while you’re deep in the sticks or a combat zone and you’re unable to carry your water, food, gear, and weapon systems, you might be in some serious danger, all because you cheaped out and didn’t pick up a quality tactical backpack.

-Size Does Matter So Let’s Talk About Liters
+Size Does Matter so Let’s Talk About Liters

 Before we start shopping around, we need to figure out how much internal storage space you need and what type of gear you’ll be stuffing into your tactical backpacks.
-We’ll talk about firearms later in their own section so here we’ll focus on how you can determine what size backpack you need.
+We’ll talk about boomsticks later in their own section so here we’ll focus on how you can determine what size backpack you need.

 Sizing for backpacks is almost entirely universally set in the form of Liters.
 A common example you’ll likely see when shopping around for any kind of backpacks, not just tactical backpacks, is something like “50L capacity”.